 - Your baby has a fever, difficulty breathing, is listless or shows other signs of illness.

 - Your baby starts spitting up after 6 months of age or older.

-If you have questions about spit up, or any other health concerns, call us at 708-424-7600.
+If you have questions about spit up, or any other health concerns, call us at 708-424-7600 or email us.
 We may help you tweak diet or feeding habits, or make an appointment to see your baby and analyze weight gain and growth.
 We are always here to help!